 When to fly

 Faro is always packed with sun worshippers in summer, especially during July and August.
-As a favoured family destination, the beaches are busy during half-term breaks in spring, autumn and around Easter.
+As a favoured family destination, the beaches are busy with people booking flights to Faro for the half-term breaks in spring, autumn and around Easter.
 Liberation Day is celebrated on the night of the 24th April with music and festivities which carry on to the 25th.

 An International folklore festival, FolkFaro, is held in August, which sees a variety of entertainment throughout the streets of Faro.

 During the first two weeks of September, the Festas do Concelho / Comemorações do Dia da Cidade commemorates the time in history when Faro was given city status.
 This is celebrated through sports events, concerts and exhibitions.

 The shoulder seasons of spring and autumn (excluding the school half-term weeks) are great times to look for cheap flights to Faro.
 The weather is still warm, and there are fewer tourists.
 For a late autumn or early winter (October to early December) visit, make sure to bring rain gear.

 Why visit Faro?

 Faro is the gateway to the Algarve which is a long stretch of soft, golden beaches, shimmering blue seas and almost endless sunshine.
 The Algarve's popularity with tourists ensures great competition among airlines and there is no shortage of cheap flights to Faro.